Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1943:

-Torpedoed southeast of Cape Agulhas by U-506 (Würdemann) on March 9-1943, position 38 30S 23 10E, while on a voyage from Port Said via Aden to Cape Town in ballast (200 tons salt).
+Tabor was torpedoed southeast of Cape Agulhas by U-506 (Würdemann) on March 9-1943, position 38 30S 23 10E, when on a voyage from Port Said via Aden to Cape Town in ballast (200 tons salt).
 She had sailed from Aden on Febr.
 22. The torpedo, which came from the port side, detonated in the tunnel in No. 4 hold and set the tunnel and engine room on fire.
 The elctrician was killed there, while the 1st engineer managed to get up on deck but was very seriously burnt all over his body.
 1 man in the tunnel (Mechanic Sørensen?) was blown aft by the force of the explosion and was able to climb up the ladder.
 All electric lights went out and machinery was rendered inoperable.
 SOS was sent out with the emergency set, but this was not acknowledged.

 The survivors were able to get away in 4 lifeboats before a 2nd torpedo hit in the engine room (at 07:00, half an hour after the first one according to the captain's report), causing a tremendous explosion and fire, but when Tabor still didn't sink the U-boat started shelling her until she finally sank 2 hours later.
 The shelling had set the bridge and midships intallations on fire as well.
 After the ship had gone down, the U-boat came over to the lifeboats to ask the usual questions about ship and cargo.

 The men in the No. 1 boat had seen land in the morning of March 19, but that same day, when about 5 n. miles off land near Cape Agulhas, their boat capsized, and though all 12 had managed to get back in they were unable to keep the water out of it due to the heavy seas.
 They tried to row towards land, but in the cold water they eventually gave up and at 3 o'clock that afternoon Mechanic Foss Hansen died; by 6 o'clock another 9 were gone.
 The sea washed 6(?) of the bodies overboard, while the 2 survivors, 2nd Mate Devold and Able Seaman Vindnes desperately tried to reach land, until they only 20 meters from shore encountered a coral reef stretching as far as they could see in both directions.
 Too exhausted to row around it, they took the risk of heading straight for it and were thrown across by the seas (7 miles west of Cape Agulhas).
-They broke into an empty house they found where they slept till the next morning, when they met some soldiers who helped them get to Bredasdorp where they were given medical care, before being moved by ambulance to Fairmont Nursing Home in Cape Town.
+They broke into an empty house they found and slept there till the next morning, when they met some soldiers who helped them get to Bredasdorp where they were given medical care, before being moved by ambulance to Fairmont Nursing Home in Cape Town.
 12 had died, 34 had survived.

 Jürgen Rohwer lists Tabor as a steamship, but that's incorrect.
 He gives the position 37 30S 23 15E (also found in Lloyd's War Losses).
 U-506 gives his grid position at the time of attack as KY 9415 (37 27S 23 12E).
 Charles Hocking gives the date as March 7, position "about 250 miles south of Port Elizabeth".
+(Page 3 gives the time as 9:10).

 Crew List: